Baby Skin Care

 Consult with your pediatric healthcare provider for skin care guidance if you are concerned or if the rash and bumps do not go away on their own.

-What Causes Infant Face Rashes and Bumps?
+Causes of Infant Face Rashes and Bumps

 There are many causes for bumps and rashes in a newborn and most are normal, harmless, and will resolve on their own.Here are some of the most common newborn skin variations:- Milia: Many babies, upwards of 40%, will have tiny white or yellowish bumps on their face, typically on their nose or chin.
 These tiny bumps are thought to come from immature sebaceous glands or epithelial cysts.
 No treatment is needed, and these will typically clear up on their own after the first few weeks of life.